shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-3.md

 &nbsp;

 # Initial Setup

-For this section of the dApp, we will outline how the various actions across the Smart Contract are carried out with a connection to the dApp.
-First, let’s code the screens.
-The screens at this point do not yet interact with the Smart Contract.
+At this stage of making the dApp, we will outline how the actions of the smart contract are carried out with a connection to the dApp.
+First, let’s put the code in place for all the screens.
+The screens at this point do not yet interact with the smart contract.

 &nbsp;

 # Initialize the dApp
 This section assumes that you already know how to initialize and start a React Native App.
 We will simply do a high level overview on how to start your React Native app.

-## Starting a React Native APP
+## Starting a React Native app

-## Setting up UI Kitten Library
+## Setting up UI Kitten

 UI Kitten is a customizable React Native UI Library based on Eva Design System specifications, it is a framework of UI components that can easily be added to a React Native app.
 Initializing the app with the expo init command and the blank managed workflow as the selected template sets up a basic @ui-kitten/components configuration for us.
 If not: